 Home / Health Insurance / Articles / What is Copay in Health Insurance

 Over the past few years, the health care costs have been on an upward trajectory.
 This makes access to good treatment at affordable costs challenging, especially for the mid-income and lower-income groups.
 But thanks to unique health insurance plans, things are getting simpler.
 There’s no denying that owning a health insurance policy is pivotal.
-However, before jumping on the idea of health insurance, you should also understand the jargons involved to read the policy document in a better fashion.
-And one such fundamental terminology is copay in health insurance.
+Before committing to health insurance, it’s crucial to familiarize yourself with the jargon to understand the policy documents better.
+One key term to grasp is "copay" in health insurance.

 There are many complicated definitions out there!
-But, in simple language, copay, also referred to as coinsurance in health insurance means the percentage of the admissible claim amount that you need to bear during claim settlement.
+But, in simple language, copay, also referred to as coinsurance in health insurance, is the percentage of the admissible claim amount that you need to bear during claim settlement.
 Hence, you need to check the copay clause to understand how much you need to contribute during claim settlement and avoid unpleasant surprises.

-Consider this scenario - You buy a health insurance policy, with the most common belief that the insurance company will cover 100% of the bill amount - all fine till here.
+Consider this scenario: You buy a health insurance policy, with the most common belief that the insurance company will cover 100% of the bill amount.
+It's all fine till now.
 Unfortunately, you get hospitalised, and the bill comes to Rs.
 10 lakhs.
 You raise a claim to inform your insurer about the bill.
 But then something unexpected happens.
 Your insurer tells you that they will pay only 95% of the bill amount, and you need to pay the remaining 5%.
 That comes to Rs.
 50,000.
 Not a small amount, right?
 You get astonished and question the insurer.
-They tell you - it’s a copay clause as mentioned in the policy document.
-You wonder when did you sign up for this.
+They tell you - it’s a copay clause, as mentioned in the policy document.
+You wonder when you sign up for this.
 Well, such cases are not rare, and to avoid such uncomfortable scenarios, it’s important to learn the concept of copay in health insurance.

 It's important to note that co-payment in medical billing applies to specific services or treatments mentioned in your health insurance policy.
 It might vary for different types of medical services.
 For example, you might have a different co-pay percentage for hospitalisation, diagnostic tests, or specialist consultations.